South Korea entry requirements for Uzbekistan passport holders

 Transiting through South Korea

-- Holders of valid US, Canada, Australia, New Zealand, or Schengen visas may transit without visa for up to 30 days.
+- Holders of valid US, Canada, Australia, New Zealand, or EU/EEA visas transiting through Incheon (ICN) on a same-day connecting flight to/from that country are exempt from transit visa requirements.

 Health & vaccines for South Korea